solana-labs/solana/book/src/drones.md

 Note: to listen for new entry IDs assumes the drone is either a fullnode or a *light* client.
-At the time of this writing, light clients have not been implemented and no Solana RFC describes them.
+At the time of this writing, light clients have not been implemented and no proposal describes them.
 This document assumes one of the following approaches be taken:

 1. Define and implement a light client